Best Male Enhancement Pills

 Photo by Innerbody Research

-Semenax was the subject of a randomized, double-blind, placebo-controlled study including nearly 100 participants.
+Semenax was the subject of a randomized, double-blind, placebo-controlled study that included nearly 100 participants.
 Results showed a significant increase in both measured semen volume and reported orgasm intensity.
 There were also noteworthy improvements in semen characteristics.
 Leading Edge Health funded the study, but a third-party organization conducted it.

 Here’s the complete list of ingredients in Semenax: